Facilitator Guide

 Purpose

 The primary goal is confidence through repetition, not comprehensive Git knowledge.
+Learners may be adopting Git during high workload and reduced staffing; facilitation should reduce uncertainty, not add performance pressure.

 Recommended session structure